JakimLi/pandaria/doc/usage.md

     * verify: '$.age'=18
 ```

-You can still use absolute uri with `uri: http://host:port`
+You can use absolute uri with `uri: http://host:port`, best practice is to make it short

 BASIC HTTP REQUEST